malak-elbanna/yappie/adr/data_base_adr.md

 ## Decision
 - PostgreSQL for the User Service because it needs structured data and strong consistency.
 - MongoDB for Content Management, Review & Rating, and Search Services since they handle flexible and unstructured data.
-- Redis for caching in Streaming and Notifications Services to make things faster.

 ## Justification
 - PostgreSQL is great for user data because it keeps everything organized and follows ACID rules.
 - MongoDB works well with content and reviews since it can store different types of data without a fixed structure.
-- Redis is super fast and helps with caching, which makes things load quickly.

 ## Alternatives Considered
 - MySQL – Similar to PostgreSQL but lacks some features we might need.